Evergrande's debt burden just keeps on growing, squeezing shareholders

-HONG KONG Building up the second-biggest corporate debt pile in China does come at a cost.
+HONG KONG (Reuters) - Building up the second-biggest corporate debt pile in China does come at a cost.

 China Evergrande Group 333.HK, the nation’s No.2 real estate developer reported last week that its borrowings grew to $57 billion by the end of June, including so-called perpetual bonds.
 Only state-owned Petrochina (0857.HK) owes more.